 Chain Core’s infrastructure enables organizations to issue and transfer financial assets on permissioned networks.
 This allows only authorized and identified entities to become a part of the blockchain network.
 Its business model is in the middle of the centralization to decentralization spectrum, which means that creation, control and transfer of the assets on the chain are decentralized but the network is operated by a “federation”, allowing all asset transfers to be confidential, secure and KYC-AML compliant.
 Their infrastructure also integrates with financial services applications and data warehousing solutions.

 IOTA’s ledger is ideal for use cases requiring micropayments and connected devices.
 Autonomous devices can be registered on the blockchain, leased without human involvement, and receive payment using IOTA’s native currency.
-Now, devices can achieve self-sovereignty by owning their wallet to store digital currency.
+Now, devices can achieve self-sovereignty by owning their wallets to store digital currency.
 This model works well for the renters, as they pay-per-usage, transact automatically with devices in a secure and trusted matter with no extra transaction fees.

 Sia provides a decentralized private cloud solution based on blockchain technology that is redundant, private and far more affordable.
-Sia’s cloud storage is not provided by a single organization that has complete control over the hardware that stores their information.
+Sia’s cloud storage is not provided by a single organization that has complete control over the hardware that stores its information.
 Sia splits apart, encrypts, and distributes files across a decentralized network.
 Since their customers hold the keys, they own their data.
 No outside company can access or control their files, unlike traditional cloud storage providers.

 Putting it all together